JayDJayG/My_Sqlite/README.md

 Altogether serves the purpose to query, update, delete, and in general manipulate csv files that function as databases.
 ## Technologies

-Built with LOVE and the use of:
+This project was built using:
-Python 3.9.9
+* Python 3.9.9
-pandas >= 1.2.4
+* pandas >= 1.2.4
-pytest >= 6.2.5
+* pytest >= 6.2.5

 ## Setup

-To run this project use make:
+To run this project use the command make:

 $>make

 ## Prerequisites

-Please make sure you have installed Python3 and pip installed on your computer.
+Please make sure you have Python3 and pip installed on your computer.